AzeHie/full-stack-open/README.md

 course content:
 https://fullstackopen.com/

 This repository includes parts 0-2.

-Part 3 about nodeJS is added to the seperate repository, since it's published to the internet and that's easier way to do that.
+All other parts are in their own repositories